pclubuiet/website/README.md

     ```
     git clone https://github.com/pclubuiet/website.git
     ```

 5. Install the dependencies for the project.
     ```
     cd website
     pip3 install -r requirements.txt
     ```

+6. Change ```DEBUG=True``` in /pclubWebsite/settings.py file.

-6. Run the migrations and collect static files.
+7. Run the migrations and collect static files.
     ```
     python3 manage.py migrate
     python3 manage.py collectstatic
     ```

-7. Run the live development server on your machine and test it.
+8. Run the live development server on your machine and test it.
     ```
     python3 manage.py runserver
     ```
     Once the server is started, open http://127.0.0.1:8000/home in a web browser.
     Everything went well if the webpage loads correctly and you don't see any errors.

-8. Add a remote to your forked repository.
+9. Add a remote to your forked repository.
 This remote will be needed to push your changes to your repo.
     ```
     git remote add myfork https://github.com/<username>/website.git
     ```